merge/skulls/x230/README.md

 	sha256sum skulls-x230-0.1.0.tar.xz anc compare this to the [checksum](https://github.com/merge/skulls/releases/download/0.1.0/skulls-x230-0.1.0.tar.xz.sha256)

 ### Side note
 Flashing with these low speeds takes time.
 Be patient.
-E.g. unlocking the bottom chip with its two reads, one write and one verify step usually takes one hour in total.
+E.g. unlocking the bottom chip with its two reads, one write and one verify step usually takes approximately one hour in total.
 Again, be patient!

+If you need to configure the -c option when flashing top- or bottom-chip it may well be that different chips are used.
+So, it may be neccessary to e.g. configure _external_install_bottom_ with the _-c EN25QH64_ option, but when flashing the top-chip it only works without _-c_ or with a different chip.

 ## First, optional step: Connect to the bottom chip
 There are a few reasons why you may start with connecting your clip to the bottom (at the bottom, closer to you) chip (it has the same pinout than the upper chip):